wiselenium/wiselenium/README.md

 }
 ```

+#### Browser configuration
+The browser is automatically opened on a beforeClass lifecyle and closed afterClass.
+Firefox is the default browser, and that can be changed overriding the `initDriver()` method to return the driver you want.

 #### Screenshots on test failures
 One of the golden rules of good testing is that you should be able to diagnose why a test failed without having to rerun it.
 For that, wiselenium automatically takes a screenshot when a test fails.
 Set the directory to which the screenshots will be saved by overriding the method `getTestFailureScreenShotPath()`.
 Defaults to `target/test-failure-screenshots/`.

 #### Convenience methods
-A lot of convenient self-explanatory methods are provided:
+Many convenience self-explanatory methods are provided:
 `findElement(Class elementClass, By by)`, `initElements(Class pageClass)`, `get(String url)`, `takeScreenShot(String fileName)`, `waitFor(long timeOutInSeconds)`, `getDriver()`.

+# Happy testing!

+# Contact Info
+If you want to make contact, please feel free to message me at wiselenium@gmail.com .

 # About the developers
 http://www.linkedin.com/in/andrericardoschaffer

-# Contact Info
-Please feel free to make contact at wiselenium@gmail.com